MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/sovereign-landing-zone.md

 ## Microsoft Cloud for Sovereignty

-Microsoft Cloud for Sovereignty provides capabilities across different layers:
+Microsoft Cloud for Sovereignty provides capabilities across various layers:

-- Advanced sovereign control services like Azure confidential computing and Azure Key Vault Managed Hardware Security Module (Managed HSM).
+- Advanced sovereign control services like Azure confidential computing and Azure Key Vault Managed Hardware Security Module (Managed HSM)
-- Sovereign guardrails through codified architecture, workload accelerators, localized Azure Policy initiatives, tooling, and guidance.
+- Sovereign guardrails through codified architecture, workload accelerators, localized Azure Policy initiatives, tooling, and guidance
-- Regulatory compliance and transparency into the cloud operator's activities.
+- Regulatory compliance and transparency into the cloud operator's activities
-- Functionality that's built on top of the Azure public cloud capabilities.
+- Functionality that's built on top of the Azure public cloud capabilities

 :::image type="content" source="./media/sovereign-landing-zone/sovereignty-capabilities.png" alt-text="Diagram that shows the layers of capabilities of Microsoft Cloud for Sovereignty.":::

-Public sector customers with sovereignty needs who want to start using Azure can accelerate the definition and deployment of a sovereign environment by using Microsoft Cloud for Sovereignty tools and guidelines, such as the sovereign landing zone (preview).
+Public sector customers with sovereignty needs who want to start using Azure can benefit from Microsoft Cloud for Sovereignty.
+The tools and guidelines that Microsoft Cloud for Sovereignty provides, such as the sovereign landing zone (preview), can accelerate the definition and deployment of a sovereign environment.

 ## Sovereign landing zone